Tekken 5: Critical response

 Tekken 5 was met with mainly positive critical response, resulting in a score of 88 out of 100 at Metacritic.
 Several writers found its mechanics superior to its predecessor, Tekken 4, due to the return of classic mechanics and the importance of each stage as well as faster combat.
 The fact that Tekken 5 removed the exclusive features from its prequel was also a subject of praise.
 The new mechanics to customize the characters were praised and compared with the ones from Virtua Fighter 4.
 The new characters were also the subject of positive response due to the variety they provide.
-Addditionally, the PlayStation 2 port was heavily praised for the inclusion of the first three Tekken to play, which expanded the replay value.
+Additionally, the PlayStation 2 port was heavily praised for the inclusion of the first three Tekken to play, which expanded the replay value.

-Negative comments focused the Devil Within beat-em up due to poorly executed mechanics despite giving the player the possibility of using Devil Jin for the first time, with GameAxis Unwired calling it derivative of the Tekken Force mini-game from previous installment while GameRevolution compared it to the poorly received spin-off Death By Degrees.
+Negative comments focused on the 'Devil Within' mini game due to poorly executed mechanics, despite giving the player the possibility of using Devil Jin for the first time, with GameAxis Unwired calling it derivative of the Tekken Force mini-game from Tekken 3 while GameRevolution compared it to the poorly received spin-off Death By Degrees.
 The final boss Jinpachi Mishima has often been criticized for how overpowered he can be to the point of often being rated as one of the worst bosses in gaming.

 The presentation was the subject of positive response.
-The visuals were praised both for the improvement to the fights as well as the new CGI endings over real time cutsenes coupled with interludes and narration in the story mode, as well as improvements to bodies' textures to the point GameZone and GameSpot found it as a more faithful sequel to Tekken 3 than 4.
+The visuals were praised both for the improvement to the fights as well as the new CGI endings over real time cutscenes coupled with interludes and narration in the story mode, as well as improvements to bodies' textures to the point GameZone and GameSpot found it as a more faithful sequel to Tekken 3 than 4.
 The idea of having the characters speaking their native languages over English was well received.
 VideoGamer.com enjoyed the large amount of content player can unlock in the gallery mode too.

 Tekken 5 was also awarded "Best Fighting Game of 2005" by GameSpot, and "Best PlayStation 2 Fighting Game" by IGN.
+During the 9th Annual Interactive Achievement Awards, Tekken 5 received a nomination for "Fighting Game of the Year", which was ultimately awarded to fellow Namco fighting game Soulcalibur III.